Beasto Blanco, Diamond Head + More

 The track “Belly Of The Beast” is equally as good, it really showcases vocalist Rasmus Born Andersen’s ferocious vocal talent, along with Brian Tatler’s guitar mastery.
 For the first time, in a long time, I’m excited about a new Saxon album.

 Destrage – The Chosen One

-The Italian band first came to my attention a few years back, and instantly grabbed me.
-What I think is cool about the band is they mix a lot of old school ellements, like old school thrash riffs, cool melodic chorus that remind you of classic 80s heavy metal, yet they detune, and use a lot of modern production.
+The Italian band first came to my attention a few years back and instantly grabbed me.
+What I think is cool about the band is they mix a lot of old-school elements, like old-school thrash riffs, cool melodic chorus that reminds you of classic 80s heavy metal, yet they detune and use a lot of modern production.
 Kind of giving you the best of the old, and the best of the new at the same time.
 This is their fifth album, their first since 2016’s A Means To No End.

 Adrenaline – Adrenaline EP

 I got to check this EP out earlier this week, their label had sent me a promo for the album, and it was listed as a Hardcore band from Baltimore.
 Although I enjoy Hardcore, it usually isn’t a go-to for me.
 I also tend to list the EP below, unless something really stands out to me.

 That said, this EP grabbed me right away, they remind me of two New York bands mixed together, Helmet and Quicksand.
 If you’re a fan of either, check this EP out.

 Here are some other new releases, reissues, and live albums that may interest you:

 Stormlord – Far

 Sebadoh – Act Surprised